gitbrent/SpRestLib/README.md

 ## SpRestLib via Console
 Want to try SpRestLib on your site?
-Just open an F12 developer window on any page under your SharePoint site and run the following snippet that will load the SpRestLib bundle script dynamically:
+Just open an F12 developer window on any page under your SharePoint site and run the following snippet to load the SpRestLib bundle script dynamically:

 ```javascript
 // 1: Load SpRestLib via CDN